This project has been financially supported by the European Union by means of the European Regional Development Fund.

 Innate Pharma has a research collaboration and licensing agreement with Sanofi for the generation and evaluation of up to two bispecific NK cell engagers, using Innate Pharma’s technology and Sanofi’s technology and tumor targets.
-Under the terms of the licence agreement, Sanofi will be responsible for the development, manufacturing and commercialization of products resulting from the research collaboration.
-Innate Pharma will be eligible for up to €400m in development and commercial milestone payments as well as royalties on net sales.
+Under the terms of the licence agreement, Sanofi is responsible for the development, manufacturing and commercialization of products resulting from the research collaboration.
+Innate Pharma is eligible for up to €400m in development and commercial milestone payments as well as royalties on net sales.

 Laurent Gauthier et al, 2019.
 Multifunctional Natural Killer Cell Engagers Targeting NKp46 Trigger Protective Tumor Immunity Cell Mittal et al, 2018.
 Overcoming Acquired PD-1/PD-L1 Resistance with CD38 Blockade Cancer Discov.
 Cerwenka et al, 2018.
 Natural killers join the fight against cancer Science Chiossone et al, 2018.
 Natural killer cells and other innate lymphoid cells in cancer Nat Rev Immunol.
 Mamessier et al, 2011.
 Human breast cancer cells enhance self tolerance by promoting evasion from NK cell antitumor immunity The Journal of clinical investigation Bryceson et al, 2009.
 Minimal requirement for induction of natural cytotoxicity and intersection of activation signals by inhibitory receptors Blood